-Fear, in the presence of old thought patterns, can trigger the sympathetic nervous system and the instinct for safety and survival.
+•fear, in the presence of old thought patterns, can trigger the sympathetic nervous system as well as the instinct for safety and survival.
 It activates hormones like cortisol and adrenaline making labor difficult.

-With education, reflection and tools we can transition to the safe, connected and grounded state of our parasympathetic nervous system where hormones like oxytocin and serotonin are regulated in favor of birth and slow reflection.
+•With education, reflection, and tools we can transition to the safe, connected and grounded state of our parasympathetic nervous system where hormones like oxytocin and serotonin are regulated in favor of birth and bliss.

 You were drawn to this post because you are on a path of preparation for the childbirthing year.
-You seek to reframe your perspectives around birth through a deeper understanding of it’s dimensions and discover how to channel emotions like fear and ways to labor more in alignment with your mind, body and energetic design.
+You seek to reframe your perspectives around birth through a deeper understanding of it’s dimensions, to shed light on the unknown elements, to discover how to channel emotions like fear, and ways to labor more in alignment with your mind, body and energetic design.

 Labor doesn’t just happen in the body, it also unfolds through physiological, mechanical, and energetic dimensions.

-Each one is distinct and yet all three are interwoven, working together to support the flow and unfolding of birth.
+Each one is distinct and yet all three are interwoven, working together to support the flow and unfolding of a birth that becomes more intuitive, embodied, and safe.

-Fear in labor can ripple through all three dimensions—emotional, physiological, and mechanical—disrupting the body’s natural rhythm.
+Fear in labor can ripple through all three dimensions—emotional, physiological, and mechanical—disrupting the body’s natural rhythm and initiating a cycle of friction in birth.

-Energetically, fear triggers a sense of danger or overwhelm, causing resistance and dissociation.
+fear triggers a sense of danger or overwhelm, causing resistance and dissociation.
+It is energetically depleting, closing our centers, and keeping our brainwaves from shifting into trance, subconscious and transcending alpha and theta waves.

 It can stop the flow of energy within the body, close the portal in the womb space and alter the frequency of mama’s aura.